patrick-ogrady/website/hackmd/vryx-poc.md

 4) How many more regions can be added?
 5) How many accounts can be used at a given TPS?

-Given this test only used ~35% of the validator CPU and ~13 MB/s each of inbound and outbound network bandwidth (yes...Vryx is symmetric), I'd be surprised if this devnet configuration is the "limit" across any of these dimensions but will refrain from saying as much until there exist reproducible devnets demonstrating as much.
+> Given this test only used ~35% of the validator CPU and ~13 MB/s of both inbound and outbound network bandwidth, I'd be surprised if this devnet configuration is the "limit" across any of these dimensions but will refrain from saying as much until there exist reproducible results demonstrating as much.

 ### Devnet Configuration

-* _50_ equal-weight validators (c7g.8xlarge => 32 vCPU, 64GB RAM, 100GB io2 EBS with 2500 IOPS) deployed over 5 regions (us-west-2, us-east-1, ap-south-1, ap-northeast-1, eu-west-1)
+* _50_ equal-weight validators (c7g.8xlarge => 32 vCPU, 64GB RAM, 100GB io2 EBS with 2500 IOPS) deployed over 5 regions (us-west-2, us-east-1, ap-south-1, ap-northeast-1, eu-west-1) running Snowman Consensus
 * _5_ API nodes (c7g.8xlarge => 32 vCPU, 64GB RAM, 100GB io2 EBS with 2500 IOPS) deployed over 5 regions (us-west-2, us-east-1, ap-south-1, ap-northeast-1, eu-west-1)
 * _1_ transaction issuer (c7gn.8xlarge => 32 vCPU, 64GB RAM) in eu-west-1
   * Transactions issued randomly to API nodes over a websocket connection (**never sent to validators directly**)